 AWS is well known for its stability and reliability.
 This is backed up by service level agreements that ensure uptime and keep AWS accountable for downtime.
 Nevertheless, outages can occur in exceptional circumstances.

 Furthermore, the services comprising the application are monitored using an external tool that monitors uptime from several locations across the globe.
-If an outage occurs, a technical member of staff is alerted immediately and a resolution is made as quickly as possible based on the severity of the outage.
+If an outage occurs, a technical member of our staff is alerted immediately and a resolution is made as quickly as possible based on the severity of the outage.
 Propeller endeavors to maintain a 99% yearly uptime.

 Since the beginning, we’ve designed the Propeller Platform to meet the large data requirements that come with processing, hosting, analyzing, and serving survey-grade mapping data across the globe.
-We do this is primarily by leveraging AWS’s effectively infinite scalability and global coverage.
+We do this primarily by leveraging AWS’s effectively infinite scalability and global coverage.
 This, coupled with demand-based, application-, and infrastructure-level autoscaling, means that we can quickly and easily scale up our applications, and the underlying infrastructure, to meet any level of demand.

-Propeller classifies all user submitted information as confidential and essential.
+Propeller classifies all user-submitted information as confidential and essential.
 We use several methods to ensure that customer data is always available and secure:

 Data Storage and Transmission

 All data submitted to and from the Propeller Platform is encrypted and transmitted securely over HTTPS using TLSv1 or higher, with a 128-bit cipher or higher, depending on the client.
 All internal transfers of data between Propeller services are similarly protected by encryption.